inclusive-design/website-cities/content/hackathon/prd/audible-incoming-traffic-warnings.md

 ## Use cases

-- Someone who is blind or has low-vision is preparing to cross to the bike lane and would be notified that there is a biker approaching from the left and how much time before the bike/car will pass.
+- Someone who is blind or has low-vision is preparing to cross to the bike lane and would be notified auditorily that there is a biker approaching from the left and how much time before the bike/car will pass.
+- Someone who is deaf is preparing to cross the bike lane and would be notified via a watch vibration that there’s a bicyclist approaching from the left.
 - Someone is standing in the middle of the street and not paying attention; an electric AV approaches but doesn’t make a sound.
 This traffic warning notifies the person that there is an AV approaching and guides them off the street.
 - The light is green and the pedestrian has right of way, but there is a car approaching quickly that may run the light.
 This would notify the pedestrian that it is not yet safe to walk.
 (Only in a legacy vehicle situation).